amraboelela/iOS-GuideBlocks/README.md

 ### 2. Make your own App elements into private GuideBlocks

-Simply wrap your existing code elements into a GuideBlock, even if they are deeply embedded your product team can launch from the Contextual Dashboard.
+Simply wrap your existing code elements into a GuideBlock, even if they are deeply embedded, your product team can launch from the Contextual Dashboard.

 See the following examples: